Thing 7: Twitter

 A Twitter Chat is a publicly tweeted conversation around one unique hashtag.
 This hashtag allows you to follow the discussion and participate in it.
 Chats are usually recurring and on specific topics to regularly connect people with these interests.

 To see how a Chat works, go to Twitter and search for the hashtag #23EdCh.
-This will bring up the tweets that participated in our Chats as part of the 2016 course.
+This will bring up the tweets that participated in our Chats as part of the 23 Things course.
 Participants ask or respond to a question by writing a tweet and including the hashtag so that anyone else following along can find and respond to your tweet.

 If you are using Tweetdeck you can do a search for the hashtag, and then add that column to your dashboard for a live view of all tweets using the hashtag.